OVECJOE/rei/docs/index.md

 # How to use
 1. Delete this README.md to replace by you package one.
-2. Replace all occurrence of `modern_python_boilerplate` and `modern-python-boilerplate` and `ModernPythonBoilerplate` by your pacakge name.
+2. Replace all occurrence of `rei` and `rei` and `Rei` by your pacakge name.
 Including folder names in src/.
 3. Get familiar with `make help`, it will show you all the available commands.